codearryaas/swift-rank/.docs/user-guide/creating-templates.md

 # Creating Schema Templates

-Schema templates are the foundation of Schema Engine.
+Schema templates are the foundation of Swift Rank.
 Instead of manually adding schema to every page, you create a template once and let it apply automatically based on conditions.

 ## What is a Schema Template?